The Daily Pennsylvanian is a student-run nonprofit.

 The conference highlighted the history of enfranchisement and the systemic barriers that have prevented people from exercising their right to vote.
 Speakers focused their discussions on a variety of communities, including Chinese-Americans and Black women.

-“We really wanted to center the political and legal history of voting in the United States," Dhillon said.
+“We really wanted to center the political and legal history of voting in the United States," Dhillon said in her opening remarks.
 "This helps students understand the ongoing debates about access to voting, voter suppression, fraud, and registration."

 During their sessions, Virginia Military Institute history professor Mark Boonshoft and University of Connecticut history professor Manisha Sinha highlighted the unique political concerns of students at their institutions.